Food Service Worker

-This Program is designed to upgrade and enhance the knowledge and skill levels of Food Service Workers currently employed by Health Care Facilities.
+In this program, students develop the skills and knowledge needed to be an effective member of a food service team in health care facilities.
 The curriculum focuses on the role of the Food Service Worker and the importance of issues such as safety, sanitation and nutrition.

 Graduates may work in long term care facilities, hospitals, health care institutions, schedule 1 facilities, group homes, retirement homes, meals-on-wheels suppliers, school cafeterias, daycare centres for children and the elderly, day nurseries, corrections institutions and camps.

 The graduate has reliably demonstrated the ability to:

 - communicate the role of nutrition and apply the principles of human nutrition to food production, in the health care foodservice environment;

 - discuss the standards and principles of diet therapy relating to a variety of illnesses and disease and apply these principles to the assembly of therapeutic meals in the health care foodservice environment;